 Companies and economies are recovering but not going back to normal.
 The trend says that the recovery is going back to a NEW normal.

 According to economists, governments and businesses are motivated to take the trend into account while estimating the recovery plan.
 It is becoming mandatory to reduce emissions and make a transition to more sustainable energy sources and sustainable production methods.
 The past shows that when breaking into nature can have disastrous consequences like pandemics, the stronger the global warming is, the more pandemics and other disasters there will be.

-If pandemics costs us 10% of GDP, maybe it is more reasonable to spend higher percent of GDP on investments in renewable energy sources and sustainable production to prevent the future disasters instead of combating them?
+If pandemics costs us 10% of GDP, maybe it is more reasonable to spend a higher percentage of GDP on investments in renewable energy sources and sustainable production to prevent future disasters instead of combating them?

 Thus, more and more governments consider the recovery as an opportunity to induce money into the economic green recovery rather than into what it used to be normal before pandemics.

 There is an obvious demand for the sustainable development transition because we see how costly it is for people to intrude into nature.
 Expenditures on renewable energy sources can cost less and, in the future, will help to mitigate possible risks.